trueNetLab logo

 How does it work?

-SFOS v21.5 extracts metadata from TLS-encrypted traffic and sends it to the Sophos Intellix Cloud, where two AI engines analyse it:
+SFOS v21.5 extracts metadata from TLS-encrypted traffic and DNS queries and sends it to the Sophos Intellix Cloud.
+There, two AI engines analyze the data:

-• Encrypted Payload Analysis (EPA) — detects anomalies in encrypted traffic patterns with no decryption required.
+• Encrypted Payload Analysis (EPA): Detects anomalies in encrypted traffic through pattern recognition, without decryption.

 NDR Essentials vs. full version